 The paper is organized as follows.
 Section 1 places our contribution against the backdrop of the literature.
-Section 2 presents the two models whose different predictions guide our empirical analysis - namely strategic debt and credit constraint models.
+Section 2 presents the two models whose different predictions guide our empirical analysis.
 Section 3 develops the key predictions offered by these models into testable hypotheses and lays out our empirical strategy.
 Section 4 describes the data, Section 5 presents the estimates, Section 6 describes extensions and robustness checks, and Section 7 concludes.